June 28, 2020

 DFS issued guidance to insurers via circular letter outlining their responsibilities under recent New York State regulation related to non-discrimination protections based on sexual orientation, gender identity or expression or transgender status and preventive care and screenings.
 In the circular letter issued today, DFS reminded insurers that New York State law and regulation continues to prohibit issuers from discriminating against individuals based on sexual orientation, gender identity or expression, or transgender status.
 DFS will monitor compliance with these non-discrimination requirements, including during market conduct exams.
 In addition, the Department will take action against an issuer for any failure to adhere to all statutory and regulatory prohibitions against discrimination.

-In addition, DFS issued an updated guide to help transgender New Yorkers understand their health insurance rights for gender-affirming care.
+In addition, DFS issued updated consumer guidance to help transgender New Yorkers understand their health insurance rights for gender-affirming care.

 Throughout his time in office, Governor Cuomo has been a national leader in championing LGBTQ rights and has fought back against the federal government's ongoing attacks against the LGBTQ community, including the military's ban of transgender soldiers and the rollback of healthcare protections for LGBTQ people.
 Earlier this year, Governor Cuomo signed legalized gestational surrogacy into law, helping LGBTQ couples and couples struggling with infertility grow their families.
 Last year, Governor Cuomo signed into law the Gender Expression Non-Discrimination Act ,legislation banning the deplorable practice of conversion therapy, and the overdue gay and trans panic defense ban.
 This month, we celebrate the ninth anniversary since Governor Cuomo signed the Marriage Equality Act, when New York became the first large state in the nation to enact marriage equality.